Home About Forms Registration Graduation Course Descriptions Student Resources Faculty Resources

 ATTR 430: Senior Professional Athletic Training Seminar

-Prerequisite: ATTR 355, Senior standing, or permission of instructor
+Prerequisite: ATTR 355, Senior standing, cumulative GPA of 2.75; or permission of instructor

 Resume writing, interviewing, and a comprehensive review of the Athletic Training educational competencies.
 This course requires the completion of 120 hours of clinical experience performed under the supervision of an Approved Clinical Instructor.